Alejogb1/job-board/blog-data/how-can-gpg-signed-git-commits-be-integrated-into-vscode-dev-containers-running-on-wsl2-ubuntu-20.md

 id: "how-can-gpg-signed-git-commits-be-integrated-into-vscode-dev-containers-running-on-wsl2-ubuntu-20"
 ---

-Let's tackle this then.
+then.
 I recall a particularly thorny incident back in '21, when a large team I was managing transitioned to using dev containers across a range of operating systems.
 The primary stumbling block, as you might guess, was enforcing commit signing using GPG.
 Getting it consistently working in the containerized environment, particularly with WSL2 and a heterogeneous setup, revealed some quirks that weren't immediately obvious.
-The issue wasn’t just about getting the signature *present* but ensuring it was *valid*, and that all the right pieces played nicely together.
+The issue wasn’t just about getting the signature _present_ but ensuring it was _valid_, and that all the right pieces played nicely together.
 It’s not merely a theoretical hurdle; it directly impacts build pipelines and the integrity of your source code.

 The core challenge resides in synchronizing the GPG keys and configuration across your host operating system (in this case, Windows) and the Ubuntu environment within WSL2 that the dev container spins up.
 Typically, GPG relies on the `gpg-agent` process, and by default, that agent doesn’t cross the boundaries from the Windows environment to WSL2, or into the dev container itself.
 This means that even if you've got a perfectly functioning signing setup on Windows, it won’t automatically translate into a working signing configuration inside the dev container.

-Here's the first critical point: *you cannot simply pass through the Windows-based gpg-agent to the container*.
+Here's the first critical point: _you cannot simply pass through the Windows-based gpg-agent to the container_.
 It’s structurally incompatible.
 The approach requires a more nuanced understanding of how GPG’s socket communication works.
-Specifically, we need to facilitate the container's `git` command to access a functional GPG agent instance *within the Linux environment*.
+Specifically, we need to facilitate the container's `git` command to access a functional GPG agent instance _within the Linux environment_.
 This involves a process I’ll break down into three key steps and associated code snippets.

 **Step One: Forwarding the gpg-agent Socket**